 Federal law currently lacks a consistent definition of "special district" or "special purpose unit of government."
-NSDC has led the charge since April 2020 to craft a federal definition with the primary objective to enhance districts' access to federally funded programs (and other funding opportunities).

-NSDC formally put forward in May 2023 a recommended definition based on extensive research, outreach, and guided by a working group of special district stakeholders from across the country.
+NSDC has led the charge since April 2020 to craft a federal definition with the primary objective to enhance districts' access to federally funded programs.
+In 2023, NSDC formally recommended the definition based on extensive research, outreach, and guided by a working group of special district stakeholders from across the country.
 The proposal has since been included in draft legislation to amend U.S. Code Title 13 to include a version of the proposed definition: